A Pharaoh’s Playground: The Grand Egyptian Museum Opens GEM Childrens Museum - My Family Travels

 Any project that takes decades to complete will face change along the way.
 When it comes to museum design, that change often means improvement.
 The Grand Egyptian Museum opens with advances in design and conservation technology that make the museum-goer’s experience feel almost futuristic.
 If GEM doesn’t convince foreign museums that Egypt can safely preserve the treasures appropriated in the past, nothing will.

-While acknowledging that the rapid pace of innovation continues, the GEM team are justifiably proud of what they’ve built.
-They are ready to shine a light on Egyptian culture that’s never been as bright before.
+The GEM team welcome all guests and are justifiably proud of what they’ve built.
+They are certainly ready to shine a light on Egyptian culture that’s never been as bright before.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.